Subham-Maity/fullstack_advance/7. Nest.js/lesson02/INSTRUCTIONS.md

   }

   cleanDb() { //add the cleanDb function
-    return this.$transaction([this.bookmarks.deleteMany(), this.user.deleteMany()]);
+    return this.$transaction([this.bookmark.deleteMany(), this.user.deleteMany()]);
   }
 }
 ```

 The `cleanDb` function is used to clean up the database.
 It's often used in testing (like before running end-to-end tests) to ensure a consistent starting state for each test run.
 Here's what it does:

-1. **Deletes all bookmarks**: `this.bookmarks.deleteMany()` deletes all records from the `bookmarks` table.
+1. **Deletes all bookmark**: `this.bookmark.deleteMany()` deletes all records from the `bookmarks` table.
 This is done first because the `bookmarks` table likely has a foreign key constraint on the `user` table.
 If we tried to delete the users first, the database would throw an error because there would still be bookmarks in the database referencing those users.

 2. **Deletes all users**: `this.user.deleteMany()` deletes all records from the `user` table.
 This is done after deleting all bookmarks to avoid violating any foreign key constraints.